BOEM25/cw-homepage/src/pages/blog/2020-04-03-adding-orbit-controls-to-react-three-fiber.md

 import { GLTFLoader } from "three/examples/jsm/loaders/GLTFLoader";
 import "./styles.css";

-// Extend will create a react component wrapper of OrbitControls for us to use. extend({ OrbitControls });
+// Extend will make OrbitControls available as a JSX element called orbitControls for us to use. extend({ OrbitControls });

 function Loading() {